The Cost of Illegal Immigration to Marylanders (2012)

 - Because more than two-thirds of the cost of illegal immigration in Maryland is for education (see chart), and much of that cost is funded locally, the fiscal cost burden is heavier where the illegal alien population is greatest.
 Montgomery and Prince George's county taxpayers have a greater than average annual burden ($1,420 and $1,025 respectively).

 - Illegal aliens pay relatively little in taxes, mainly because of their low earnings.
-We estimate that the state receives approximately $119 million in tax collections from illegal aliens — only a fraction the costs of illegal immigration borne by the taxpayers.
+We estimate that the state receives approximately $119 million in tax collections from illegal aliens — only a fraction of the costs of illegal immigration borne by the taxpayers.